Which quartic double solids are rational?: Introduction

 Another approach to irrationality of nodal quartic double solids was introduced by Artin and Mumford in \cite{ArtinMumford}.
 They constructed an example of a quartic double solid with ten nodes whose resolution of singularities has non-trivial torsion in the third integral cohomology group, and thus the solid is not stably rational.
 Recently, Voisin used this example together with her new approach via Chow groups to prove the following result.

 \begin{theorem}[{\cite[Theorem~0.1]{Voisin}}] For any integer $k=0,\ldots,7$, a very general nodal quartic double solid with $k$ nodes is not stably rational. \end{theorem}

 In spite of its strength, Theorem~\ref{theorem:Voisin} is not easy to apply to particular varieties.
-This is due to non-explicit generality condition involved.
-The main goal of this paper is to get rid of this generality condition (at the cost of weakening the assertion and allowing fewer singular points on a quartic double solid).
-We use intermediate Jacobian theory together with elementary birational geometry to prove the following result.
+This is due to non-explicit generality condition involved, which is a common feature of many results based on degeneration method and universal triviality of Chow groups, see e.g. the survey~\cite{Pirutka} and references therein.
+In any case, it is natural to ask what one can say about birational geometry of an arbitrary variety in our family, not just a general one.
+The main goal of this paper is to get rid of the generality condition (at the cost of weakening the assertion and allowing fewer singular points on a quartic double solid).
+We use some explicit birational constructions for conic bundles together with a standard approach based on intermediate Jacobian theory to prove the following result.

 \begin{theorem} A nodal quartic double solid with at most six nodes is irrational. \end{theorem}

 Recall that a nodal quartic surface in $\mathbb{P}^3$ can have at most $16$ nodes, so that this is also the maximal number of nodes on a quartic double solid.
 Moreover, Prokhorov proved that every nodal quartic double solid with $15$ or $16$ nodes is rational (see \cite[Theorem~8.1]{Prokhorov} and \cite[Theorem~7.1]{Prokhorov}, respectively).
 We use his approach to study quartic double solids with many nodes.
 In particular, we prove the following result.